Hi, we’re Frank and Anna. Welcome!

 Our doctors gave us both an autoimmune disease diagnosis, but that’s about it.
 Fed up with a lack of direction, we packed up our health and marched down our own path.
 Now, we help others do the same.

 We remember celebrating our initial autoimmune disease diagnoses!
 Anna was diagnosed with Hashimoto’s Thyroiditis.
 Frank was diagnosed with Celiac Disease.
 The solutions seemed simple: thyroid medication and a gluten-free diet.
 Not too bad, right?

 It didn’t work.
 In fact, it almost seemed as if we got sicker…

-Until one day, we had an idea to Google alternatives to thyroid medication and deep down in the abyss of Google search results, hope was found.
+Until one day, we had an idea to search for alternatives to thyroid medication and deep down in the abyss of Google search results, hope was found.
 A rare, all-natural form of medication called Armour® Dessicated Thyroid was being used by a few doctors with great success!

 And that, it seems, is where our real story begins.

 Because after finding that tiny sliver of hope, we learned that there are more than just 1 or 2 options for managing autoimmune disease.
-In fact, there are a ton of options.
+There are a ton of options.